Jelena Golubović

 Assistant Professor of Cultural Anthropology and International Affairs

-Jelena Golubović is an Assistant Professor of Anthropology and International Affairs.
-She specializes in the anthropology of violence and the civilian experience of war and its aftermath.
-She holds a PhD in Anthropology and a BA in International Studies from Simon Fraser University, and an MA in Sociology from York University.
-Before joining Northeastern, she was a Banting Postdoctoral Fellow at The Fletcher School of Global Affairs at Tufts University.
-Her work has been published in Journal of Refugee Studies, Ethnicities, Anthropological Quarterly, and American Ethnologist.
-Her first book, Zones of Violence: Impure Victims inside the Siege of Sarajevo, is under contract with The University of Pennsylvania Press.
+Jelena Golubović specializes in the anthropology of violence.
+Before joining Northeastern, she held a Banting Postdoctoral Fellowship at The Fletcher School of Global Affairs at Tufts University.
+Her award-winning work has been published in Journal of Refugee Studies, Ethnicities, Anthropological Quarterly, and American Ethnologist.
+Her first book, Inner Zone: The Untold Violence of Retribution in Besieged Sarajevo, is under contract with the University of Pennsylvania Press.

 Early Career Researcher Prize, Journal of Refugee Studies, 2023;